 The concentration of ownership has not to date been perceived as a threat to media plurality.
 However, private ownership is becoming increasingly oligopolistic across print and broadcast media.
-The distributors of digital signals have also used their powers to change marketplace dynamics.
+The distributors of digital signals have also used their power to change marketplace dynamics.
+Since digital distribution is becoming increasingly important, the structure of ownership in this channel has a larger negative implication for media plurality.
 Although there is a tradition of nonintervention by owners in editorial matters, the print media as a body has at critical junctures become politically biased.
 The media landscape as a whole, as well as the general public debate, demonstrates a noticeable and sometimes-narrow political correctness.
 Broadband Internet is widely used and accessible all over the country.

-Access to Government.
-Information Score: 10 Freedom of information legislation gives every person right of access to official documents held by public authorities.
+Freedom of information legislation gives every person right of access to official documents held by public authorities.
 Official documents are defined as information that is recorded and can be listened to, displayed or transferred, and which is either created by an authority and dispatched or has been received by an authority.